cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/community.md

 ## **4. Ecosystem Expansion Strategies**

-We’re expanding the Cosmicrafts universe beyond its current boundaries, creating partnerships and experiences that benefit players, developers, and investors alike.
+We're expanding the Cosmicrafts universe beyond its current boundaries, creating partnerships and experiences that benefit players, developers, and investors alike.

 ---

 ### **Strategic Partnerships**
-We’ll partner with key players in gaming and Web3 to grow our ecosystem:
+We'll partner with key players in gaming and Web3 to grow our ecosystem:
 - **Esports Organizations**: Partnering with leagues to bring competitive gaming to Cosmicrafts.
 - **Streaming Platforms**: Collaborations with Twitch and YouTube to showcase gameplay and DAO initiatives.
 - **Web3 Projects**: Cross-promotions with NFT marketplaces and metaverses to bring more value to Spiral and Cosmicrafts NFTs.